Austin Corbin

 Austin Corbin (July 11, 1827 – June 4, 1896) was a 19th-century American banking and railroad entrepreneur.
 He consolidated the rail lines on Long Island, bringing them under the profitable umbrella of the Long Island Rail Road (LIRR).

 He was the owner of Manhattan Beach, a resort in Brooklyn, New York City, from which he barred Jews.
 He was also the owner of the Sunnyside Plantation in Chicot County, Arkansas, from 1886 to his death in 1896, where he used convict laborers and later brought Italian immigrants to work on the land.

 Early life and education

 Corbin was born on July 11, 1827, in Newport, New Hampshire, to Capt.
 Austin and Mary (Chase) Corbin, one of three siblings to survive infancy, along with Lois Corbin Dunton (23 December 1819 – 7 July 1893), and Daniel Chase Corbin (1 October 1832 – 29 June 1918).
 His brother, Daniel, was also a businessman, involved in banking and railroads, who contributed to the early growth of Spokane, Washington.

-Corbin taught school for a short time to earn money for higher education.
-He graduated from Harvard Law School in 1849.